-In recent years, customers’ needs toward safety/security, such as traceability, have been growing due to not only the expansion of the natural/organic cosmetics market but also numerous food fraud issues, etc.
+In recent years, consumers’ needs toward safety/security, such as traceability, have been growing due to not only the expansion of the natural/organic cosmetics market but also numerous food fraud issues, etc.

 In December of 2012, Shiseido established a plant factory, which can efficiently cultivate plants used as raw materials of cosmetics, inside of the Kakegawa Factory (Kakegawa City, Shizuoka Prefecture).
 In this factory, we have promoted developing safe and secure plant raw materials with “clear background”.
 In the plant factory, we efficiently grow seedlings while maintaining the optimal environment for various conditions, which are required for plants to grow (such as temperature, watering condition, lighting strength, light exposure duration, and CO2 concentration).
 “Chamomile” and “Rosemary” seedlings, which were grown in this plant factory, were then grown in an external commissioned farm.
 We released products containing the plant extract, which was derived from these plants, from a group company Ettusais in June of 2014.